ericatsydney/ericatsydney.github.io/_posts/2016-05-24-refactoring.markdown

 categories: Programming
 ---

-JS:
+h3.JS:

-- Change file name to use this pattern: [module].[some]-[function].js
+- Change file name to use this pattern: [module].[some]-[function].js.

 - Change variable name to camel case.

-- Split files according to different purpose: main logic, default setting, implementation, utility, event sequence
+- Split files according to different purpose: main logic, default setting, implementation, utility, event sequence.

 - Use object literal to setup variable, so we could use jQuery `extend` function to override the configuration in the future.
 {% highlight js %}